pragtical/scm/README.md

 * View the commits history list for the entire project and also for a specific file or directory path.
   - View the diff of any commit on the list
+  - Copy the hash
+  - If a file compare the commit with current file.

 ## TODO